evennia/evennia/docs/sphinx/source/wiki/AddingCommandTutorial.rst

 #.
 Go to ``game/gamesrc/commands``.
 #.
 There is a subfolder here named ``examples``. *Copy* the files
-   ``examples/command.py`` and ``examples/cmdset.py`` to where you are.
+   ``examples/command.py`` and ``examples/cmdset.py`` to your current
+   directory (game/gamesrc/commands).
 You can rename them as you please, but in this example we assume you don't.
 #.
 Edit ``game/settings.py``, adding the following line:

     ``CMDSET_DEFAULT="game.gamesrc.commands.cmdset.DefaultCmdSet"``